Matwarey/Beachcraft/README.md

 Beachcraft is a Minecraft Bedrock SMP for everyone to join!

-Resource and Other stuff will be open sourced here also.
+Resource pack and other stuff will be open sourced here also.